fbpx

 Share

-If you’ve followed PetsWeekly for any length of time, you already know how we dread the summer heat in the sweltering deserts of the Southwest.
-However, this summer, it appears the entire nation is going to experience a taste of our heat.
+If you’ve followed PetsWeekly for any length of time, you already know how we dread the summer heat.
+We’re long-term residents of Arizona and we feel like that makes us experts on the topic.
+As temperatures continue to rise on our planet, so do our temps in the southwest.
+This summer, it appears the entire nation is going to experience a taste of our sweltering heat.

 It’s very important to keep your pets cool in summer.
 Not only are pets susceptible to heatstroke, they can wind up with burned paws and even skin cancer if you don’t take precautions.